andrewferlitsch/Gap/docs/specs/vision_spec.md

 A `TypeError` is raised if the type of the parameter is not the expected type.
 A `AttributeError` is raised if an invalid configuration setting is specified.
-A `FileNotFoundError` is raised if the image file does not exist.
 A `IOError` is raised if an error occurs reading in the image file.
+A `FileNotFoundError` is raised if a local image is not found.
+A `TimeoutError` is raised if a remote image is not retrieved.
+A `EOFError` is raised if the image is not a valid image.

 ### 2.3 Image Properties